Manuel Margot Player Props: Rays vs. Rangers

 Manuel Margot At The Plate

-- In 60.9% of his 46 games this season, Margot has picked up at least one hit.
-He's also had six multi-hit games.

-- In 46 games played this season, he has hit a homer in just two of them.
+- He has hit a long ball in two of 48 games played this season, and in 1.2% of his plate appearances.

-- In 15 games this season (32.6%), Margot has picked up an RBI, including two games with multiple runs batted in.
+- Margot has driven in a run in 16 games this year (33.3%), including two games with multiple runs batted in.

-- He has scored in 37.0% of his games this year, with more than one run scored in 6.5%.
+- In 17 of 48 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.